 Usually the first indication that concrete roof tiles will need replacing soon is when they look very pale.
 This is because the surface coating has worn away leading to gradual delamination, usually due to the effects of the wind and weather.

-When to replace a slate roof
+When to replace a natural slate roof

 Older slates - particularly Welsh slates can often last in excess of 200 years, and are relatively unaffected by the weather - after all they have survived millions of years underground before being quarried and shaped into roofing slates!